 You may be required to attend a further MIAM if you make an application to enforce or vary a Child Arrangement Order.
 Either way, mediation sessions are a worthwhile consideration to try to resolve the child arrangement disputes with the other party without the cost and stress of returning to Court.

-How our Family Solicitors Can Help You
+Our Family and Child Law Solicitors Can Help You

 For more information see Child Arrangement Order FAQ.